dart-lightning/kraken/README.md

   </h4>
 </div>

-A minimal template for projects based on [lndart.cln](https://github.com/dart-lightning/lndart.cln).
-This should get you started if you want to develop a core lightning plugin using Dart.
+Kraken is a plugin for Core Lightning that helps you analyze invoice payments.

 ## How to use

-Dart can compile a package to a binary in target platform using the `dart compile`
+Kraken can be compiled into an executable using the  `dart compile` command.

 ```bash
 dart compile exe bin/cln_plugin.dart
 ```

-This will generate an executable in the `bin/` subdirectory.
+This executable can be found in the `bin/` subdirectory.
 This executable can be used with core lightning using the

 ```
 --plugin = path_to_this_executable